Libensemble/libensemble/libensemble/tests/balsam_tests/readme.rst

   balsam launcher --consume-all

-Note: You will need at least 2 nodes, one for parent job and one for user apps, if you are on a machine where the scheduler does not split nodes.
+Note: You will need at least 2 nodes, one for parent task and one for user apps, if you are on a machine where the scheduler does not split nodes.
 However, it is recommended that 5 nodes are used for good concurrency.